Polymero/ctf-writeups/NetOn CTF 2021-03/README.md

 - Reversing
 - Misc

-Below you can find my solutions to the challenges I was able to solve and some fruitless tries to some of the challenges could not solve (in time).
+Below you can find my solutions to the challenges I was able to solve and some fruitless tries to some of those I could not solve (in time).
 So be sure to check other participants' writeups as well!
+The points are displayed as well, some of which are reduced due to the dynamic scoring system (more solves = fewer points).
+Within the screenshots, the authors of each individual puzzle is displayed as well.

 If you have any questions and/or comments, please do not hesitate to contact me. :)